TedTschopp/tschopp.net/_posts/2008-03-17-more-on-the-switch-to-my-mac.md

 ---
 id: 455
-title: More on the Switch to my Mac.
+title: More on the Switch to my Mac
 date: 2008-03-17T00:19:54+00:00
 author: Ted Tschopp
 layout: post